 Here are six mental health disorders that affect women who are preparing for pregnancy, already pregnant, or postpartum — and how to get help managing them.

-Infertility-Related Anxiety and Depression: Trying for a baby isn't always fun, particularly for women who experience infertility.
-Symptoms of depression, anxiety, and stress can accompany the struggle to conceive, and may also be brought on, or made worse by, medical fertility interventions.
-A 2009 newsletter article from Harvard Medical School cited a study of 200 couples seen consecutively at a fertility clinic, which found that half of the women and 15 percent of the men "said that infertility was the most upsetting experience of their lives."
+Trying for a baby isn't always fun, particularly for women who experience infertility.
+Symptoms of depression, anxiety, and stress can accompany the struggle to conceive, and may also be brought on, or made worse by, medical fertility interventions, says the MGH Center For Women's Mental Health.
+A 2014 studyfrom the Iranian Journal of Reproductive Medicine says that infertility can cause a variety of feelings "including turmoil, frustration, depression, anxiety, hopelessness, guilt, and feelings of worthlessness in life."

 Depression can also affect fertility outcomes in and of itself.
 A 2010 survey in Australia found that women who experienced infertility, and who also self-disclosed as having depression, were less likely to pursue fertility treatments.